 David was awarded the highest “AV Preeminent” Peer Review Rating from Martindale-Hubbell, one of the country’s leading legal directories.
 He has also been named each year since 2012 to the list of New York Super Lawyers, a peer-reviewed listing of the top attorneys in New York.
 David is also a Fellow of the Litigation Counsel of America, a trial lawyer honorary society composed of less than one-half of one percent of American lawyers.
 He was elected as a Fellow by the Board of the American Bar Foundation.

-Annie Mohan is the Manager of Pro Bono at Cadwalader, Wickersham & Taft LLP, an international law firm established in 1792, that serves a diverse client base, including many of the world’s leading financial institutions and corporations.
-She oversees the firm’s global efforts to provide pro bono legal services to indigent individuals and organizations seeking guidance in accessing and navigating the justice system.
+Annie Mohan is the Manager of Pro Bono & CSR at Cadwalader, Wickersham & Taft LLP, an international law firm established in 1792, that serves a diverse client base, including many of the world’s leading financial institutions and corporations.
+She oversees the firm’s efforts to provide pro bono legal services to indigent individuals and organizations seeking access to the justice system, as well its efforts to empower communities through several initiatives in four key areas: fighting hunger, community investment, advocating for justice & equity for all, and sustainability.

 Lisa K. Preudhomme has a 25-year history of working with institutions and individuals to clarify what they want and focus on getting it.
 Before becoming an independent consultant, Lisa started her career as a research associate at an international money management firm.
 From there, she has developed a wide swath of experience, holding senior positions at several boutique investment firms and a senior role at Wells Fargo before branching out on her own.
 Lisa holds a Bachelor of Arts from the State University of New York at Albany.
 She lives in Brooklyn and has two children.